How to install Buddy Enterprise on Azure

-This tutorial will show you how to configure a virtual machine on Azure and use it to host Buddy GO installation.
+This tutorial will show you how to configure a virtual machine on Azure and use it to host a Buddy Enterprise installation.

 Create a new VM with these settings: